technix/atrament.ink/docs/atrament-basics/choices.md

 ## Disabled choices

-Instead of hiding choice based on condition, you can make it unclickable with `#UNCLICKABLE` choice tag (alternate syntax: `#DISABLED`, `#INACTIVE`).
+Instead of hiding a choice based on a condition, you can make it unclickable with the `#UNCLICKABLE` choice tag (alternate syntax: `#DISABLED`, `#INACTIVE`).
 The choice will be displayed as disabled, and users will not be able to choose it.

 ```c
 VAR weapon = "sword"